aitorsanz/lab1-git-race/description.md

 4. Make your locally changes and then push them to your github account: `git push editWiki master`
 5. Submit a issue to the official page (https://github.com/UNIZAR-30246-WebEngineering/lab1-git-race) requesting to the owner of the repo to review your changes and merge them in.
 Don't forget to include a link to your own repo and describe what you've changed.

-# DESCRIPTION ABOUT TECHNOLOGY USED
+# DESCRIPTION ABOUT TECHNOLOGY USED.

 In this classes, faculty provides us some classes which try to show us a little demonstration of Spring controllers and some Junit Test for individual method petitions.